 Our students are at the heart of our university.
 Their passion and creativity make our community better.
 We know that working collaboratively with our students produces the best results and helps to transform the lives of the communities we live, work and study in.

 Our Principles of Partnership with the Students’ Union (SU) state that collaboration and co-design is at the heart of what we do and our results from the latest National Student Survey (NSS) confirm that our students feel confident that their voice is heard.

 We regularly draw on the experience of students from underrepresented groups to give us insight to their experiences.
 They work with us in paid employment to develop the support and resources that they need most to succeed.

-We have also recruited Care Leaver interns to help support students who have experienced the foster care system or who are care-experienced to find out more about what this group of students need to reach their goals.
+We also recruited Care Leaver interns to help support students who have experienced the foster care system or who are care-experienced to find out more about what this group of students need to reach their goals.

 We regularly review our academic regulations to make sure that no group of students is unfairly disadvantaged, and we have embedded inclusivity and opportunity into our active curriculum framework and assessment processes.
 In 2019-20 we began the development of Live Briefs, bringing employers into the classroom to tackle real world challenges, supporting our students to be career ready.

 The health and wellbeing of our community is our top priority.
 We have developed a Student Wellbeing Strategy, launched suicide awareness training, and introduced a new Personal Development Tutor (PDT) scheme.
 PDTs guide our students through their entire journey at ARU, supporting their ambitions and providing advice on academic progress, personal development, and general wellbeing.

 The COVID-19 pandemic challenged us all in different ways.
 To make sure we met our students’ needs, we developed a dedicated Student Partnership workstream to get rapid student feedback on the evolving situation and ARU’s response to the pandemic.